-“Ukulele Clare” Innes has shared the joy of making music with hundreds of ukulele students and audiences in camp fires, concert halls, coffeeshops, libraries, adult ed classes, roadsides, restaurants, breweries … and a grounded paddleboat at a museum.
+“Ukulele Clare” Innes has shared the joy of making music with hundreds of ukulele students and audiences in camp fires, concert halls, coffeeshops, libraries, adult ed classes, roadsides, restaurants, breweries … and even the Ticonderoga Steamboat at the Shelburne Museum.

 During the pandemic she began offering online lessons and jam sessions, stretching her reach beyond her Burlington, VT-area sandbox to include students and jam participants from around the world.